Clon1998/mobileraker_companion/docs/Custom_Notifications.md

 ## Placeholders:

+> [!WARNING]
+> Custom notifications are designed to prevent redundant notifications.
+If you issue an additional `M117`/`MR_NOTIFY` with identical content to a previous notification, Mobileraker ensures that a new notification won't be triggered.
+This feature helps prevent unnecessary clutter in the user's notifications by only sending new and distinct information.

 When crafting your custom notification's title or body/message, you have the flexibility to incorporate placeholders that will be dynamically replaced by the companion.
 These placeholders allow you to convey specific information relevant to the notification context.
 Below is a list of available placeholders and their corresponding replacements: